-What can cause pus to come out of your urethra in a 21 year old female?
+"What can cause pus to come out of your urethra in a 21 year old female?"

 When I squeeze yellowish pus comes out small bump in urethra above vaginal opening

 It is possible that you may have a urinary tract infection (UTI).
 UTI can occur anywhere from the tip of the urethra to the kidneys.
 People who are suffering from a UTI can have dysuria, which is pain on urination.
 They can also have abdominal pains if it reaches the bladder.
 They can also have flank pain if it reaches the kidneys.
 Women are more prone to UTI's because the urethra is shorter than a man's urethra.
 It is important to wipe front to back when using the bathroom to prevent bacteria from the colon to enter the urethra or vagina.
 Another possibility to rule out is a sexually transmitted disease (STD).
 STD's such as gonorrhea and chlamydia do not always cause symptoms but can present with pus.
 You should make an appointment with your primary care doctor.
 He or she can perform a urinalysis to rule out a UTI.
 They can also do tests with your urine to rule out STD's.
 Also, remember to use a condom when engaging in sexual intercourse.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.